jeffreykegler/hoonlint/misc/whitespace.md

   and all the proper syntactic parents of `r` that are descendants of `a`.

-We now finish our definition of anchor column, by defining `Offset(r)`.
+We can now finish our definition of anchor column, by defining `Offset(r)`:
 `Offset(r)` is the sum of all `PerRuneOff(S[i])` for all `i` such that `0 <= i <= n`.